uvdoctor/atmsimulator/README.md

 - By differentiating between deployment and release, business can have required flexibility to release features for different components progressively to a certain group of friendly customers for early feedback.

+- Risk-based testing practices can be followed so that each MFE change can be validated based on the underlying risk of that change for the specific component rather than regression testing every change for the entire application.
+Also, every MFE can be spun up independently in a browser without the need of shell.
+Such practices can drastically automate testing and reduce the time needed for validating component-level changes.

 **_3. Lower maintenance cost_**

 - Every component can be independently changed (with appropriate guardrails) and monitored for troubleshooting.